rbparagi/Deploy-kubernetes/kubernetes-installation/readmd.md

+Let's go deeper into each prerequisite in a simple, clear, and beginner-friendly way.

+I'll explain using relatable analogies to help you easily understand the concepts.

 ✅ 1.
 Operating System (OS)
 What is an OS?
 The Operating System (OS) is the main software on your computer or server that manages hardware, software, and applications.